reubenson/reubenson.github.io/src/presentations/swimming-pools.md

 ---
 layout: project-slides.njk
-title: How to use an empty swimming pool
+title: How to make the most of your empty swimming pool
 ---
 # {{ title }}